flatironinstitute/radiation_viz/video_work_flow.md

 The above generates a plan for creating a visualization tree from up to 3000 files

-- Matching `*.athdf`
+- Matching `*.athdf` by default
 - Found in the `/mnt/home/yjiang/ceph/CVDisk/CVIsoB2/Data_finished` directory
 - The tree will be built at `/mnt/ceph/users/awatters/viz`
 - Only the variable `rho` in the input files will be processed.
 - The `--clean` flag specifies that if the `/mnt/ceph/users/awatters/viz` folder exists it should be deleted and replaced.
 - Diagnostic log files will be written to `/mnt/ceph/users/awatters/logs`.
+- By default the data will be kept at full resolution (which is not performant for interactive viewing).

-Since each command line of the plan takes a couple minutes to execute on a single core, we submit the commands in the plan to a batch scheduler.
+Since each command line of the plan takes a couple minutes to execute on a single core, we submit the commands in the plan to a batch scheduler on a computation cluster.
 At flatiron we use `slurm` and `disBatch` like this:

 ```
 $ module load slurm